spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 <%(/Expandable)%>
 For now, you need to build server-workers and client-workers, so if you haven't run `BuildProject.bat` from File Explorer you need to:</br></br>
     1. Close your Unreal Editor - if the Editor is open when you try to build workers, the command fails.
-    2. Open a terminal window and navigate to the `UnrealGDKExampleProject` directory.
+    1. Open a terminal window and navigate to the `UnrealGDKExampleProject` directory.
-    3. Run the `BuildProject.bat` command to build a server-worker using the filepath and flags below. </br>
+    1. Run the `BuildProject.bat` command to build a server-worker using the filepath and flags below. </br>
-    The filepath you use depends on whether you used auto-install or manual-install when you cloned and set up the GDK's fork and plugin. <br/></br>
+    The filepath you use depends on whether you have the `UnrealGDK` plugin set up as an *engine* plugin or as a *project* plugin.
+If you followed the default setup instructions which use the `InstallGDK.bat` script, you have it set up as an *engine* plugin. <br/></br>
-        * Auto-install filepath:</br>
+        * Engine plugin filepath (default):</br>
         ```
-        Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat GDKShooterServer Linux Development GDKShooter.uproject
+        UnrealEngine\Engine\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat GDKShooterServer Linux Development GDKShooter.uproject
         ```
         </br>
-        * Manual-install filepath:</br>
+        * Project plugin filepath:</br>
         ```
-        Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat GDKShooterServer Linux Development GDKShooter.uproject
+        UnrealGDKExampleProject\Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat GDKShooterServer Linux Development GDKShooter.uproject
         ```
         </br></br>
-    4. Now run the `BuildProject.bat` command to build a client-worker: <br/><br/>
+    1. Now run the `BuildProject.bat` command to build a client-worker: <br/><br/>
-        * Auto-install filepath:</br>
+        * Engine plugin filepath (default):</br>
         ```
-        Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat GDKShooter Win64 Development GDKShooter.uproject
+        UnrealEngine\Engine\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat GDKShooter Win64 Development GDKShooter.uproject
         ```
         <br/>
-        * Manual-install filepath:</br>
+        * Project plugin filepath:</br>
         ```
-        Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat GDKShooter Win64 Development GDKShooter.uproject
+         UnrealGDKExampleProject\Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat GDKShooter Win64 Development GDKShooter.uproject
         ```
         <br/><br/>